-To provide evidence on the effect of treatment on health practices and outcomes, we survey households in 47 randomly chosen communities located in each of the 47 districts where the health workers operate.
-We randomly choose 16 households in each community, surveying 738 in total.
-26 These surveys are administered by a team of enumerators who are trained by us and unconnected to the health workers or the Ministry of Health.
-As the main focus of the health worker job is mother and child health, we only survey households that contain at least one child under five.
+To provide evidence on the effect of treatment on health practices and outcomes, we survey households in 47 randomly chosen communities located in each of the 47 districts where the health workers operate.30 We randomly choose 16 households in each community, surveying 738 in total.31 These surveys are administered by a team of enumerators who are trained by us and unconnected to the health workers or the Ministry of Health.
+As the main focus of the health worker job is maternal and child health, we only survey households that contain at least one child under five.
 The survey contains modules on health and sanitation knowledge, health practices, incidence of illnesses, and anthropometrics for the youngest child.
 Knowledge, practices, and illnesses are self-reported; deworming and immunization data are drawn from the child health card, and anthropometrics are measured by trained enumerators.
 We interview the main carer of the child, which is their mother in 90% of the cases and either a grandparent or a sibling in the remaining 10%.
-All questions are drawn from the Demographic and Health Survey (DHS) Zambia questionnaire, with the exception of the health knowledge module, which we designed based on the health worker curriculum, and mid-upper arm circumference (MUAC), which the DHS does not measure.
+All questions are drawn from the Demographic and Health Survey (DHS) Zambia questionnaire, with the exception